Events

 Log events at different levels (info, debug, warn, error) with custom attributes and screen context.

-Events are the core unit of data in OwlMetry.
+Events are the core unit of data in Owlmetry.
 The Swift SDK provides four log levels, each designed for a different class of information.
 For a broader overview of the event model, see Events.

 Log Levels